andepraveenofficial/DSA/00-Material/DSA.md

 <summary>Time Complexity</summary>

 ##  Time Complexity
-Time Complexity is not a actual time taken by the algorithm.
+* Time complexity tells us how the runtime of an algorithm changes with a larger input.
-Its depending on Operating system like window, mac os...etc.
+* Its depending on Operating system like window, mac os...etc.

-Time Complexity -> Less Time -> Decrease the Number of Operations
+`Time Complexity -> Less Time -> Decrease the Number of Operations`

 1. Constant Time
 2. Linear Time
 3. Quadratic Time
-4. Binary
+4. Logarithmic Time
 5. Sorting
 6. Recursion

-### Constant Time (O(1))
+### Constant Time __O(1)__
-Constant time complexity means that irrespective of the size of the input, the algorithm's runtime remains constant.
+Constant time complexity means that the algorithm always takes the same amount of time to run, irrespective of the input size.

 ```js
 // 01 Arithmetic Operations -> +, -, *, /, %